-Something as simple as including one boiled artichoke per day with the resulting water in our weekly diet it can bring us amazing and surprising benefits.
+Something as simple as including one boiled artichoke per day and the water in which you boiled it in your weekly diet can bring you some surprising benefits.

-On the other hand, it should be emphasized, that this diet is not based on consuming this vegetable exclusively over a specified period of time.
+On the other hand, it should be emphasized, that this diet doesn’t require you to consume this vegetable exclusively over a specified period of time.

-The secret is to maintain a varied and balanced diet, as natural as possible, free of saturated fats, and refined flours.
-Artichokes should be in our daily diet cooked in different ways.
+The secret is to maintain a varied and balanced diet.
+It should be as natural as possible, free of saturated fats and refined flour.
+Artichokes should be included in your daily diet cooked in different ways.

 We will further explain how to do it and the big changes you will begin to notice after just a few days.

-We are certain that this information will be very useful.
+We are certain that this information will be very useful to you.